Feyerabend/cc/ch06/addition/psychology/README.md

 Bias in code reviews: A developer’s reputation, or the perceived authority of an LLM-generated solution, may bias reviewers toward assuming correctness and overlooking flaws.

-Solution: Standardized review processes, explicit criteria, and automated checks help counteract this bias by shifting evaluation from reputation to evidence.
+Solution: Standardised review processes, explicit criteria, and automated checks help counteract this bias by shifting evaluation from reputation to evidence.